 Hence, there are many physicians and patients alike who favor a single payer healthcare system, yet their perceptions prevent them from sharing their views with others.
 Perhaps transparency is the best medicine for the overwhelming confusion clouding our ongoing discussion.
 There are several opposing views that sometimes obscure our attempts to get to the core of the healthcare debate.
 One such issue is apparent in the realm of addiction and the role that pharmaceutical companies play in it.

 Over 67,000 Americans die every year due to drug overdoses.
 This is a tragic epidemic, so why can’t we all work together to stop it?
 The answer gets to the heart of our broken healthcare system.
 Comprehensive care is expensive, but pills are relatively cheap.
 In an effort to provide a “quick fix” to patients in need, some insurance providers encourage prescriptions over therapy.
 Big pharma is happy to oblige, flooding our system with medications to dull our collective pain.
 This results in more addiction, more need, and more money for the powers that be.

 How can we decide between government-run healthcare and for-profit endeavors?
 Consult those who have worked to improve healthcare for decades.

 When a client needs medical attention, the last thing you want to do is get mired down in a discussion about insurance.
 You provide the necessary care and worry about the monetary concerns later.

 But “later” can become a major headache when you are overloaded with claims and confusion.
 That’s why you should trust the experts on the matter.
 Our dedicated team has amassed over 40 years of experience in the medical field, and healthcare has evolved mightily in recent memory.
-We can help your clinic navigate the uncertainty between single payer and private health insurance.
+We can help your organization navigate the uncertainty between single payer and private health insurance.
 With Lightning Step on your side, you will emerge as an authority in your industry.
 Contact us today to find out how we can help your organization come out on top.